eusoffhackers/jersey_allocation/README.md

 You should see a CSV file being created on your local computer with all the points calculated!

 ### Allocation Script
-1. Copy the output csv of the Normalization Script into the `allocation` folder
+1. Copy the output csv of the Normalisation Script into the `allocation` folder
 ```
 cp SMC_test_output.csv allocation
 ```